graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 <!--
 - Let me start by introducing ourselves and the company behind the tools you probably use
 - I'm Denis, this is Arda, we're from The Guild
+- We build open-source GraphQL tools that power thousands of applications
-- We're passionate about federation, gateways and anything GraphQL
+- We're passionate about federation, gateways and making GraphQL better for everyone -->
-- TODO: improve
--->

 ---